theupprooter/Keychains/README.md

 - Multi-threaded scanning
 - Optional automated GitHub issue creation
 - State management to avoid duplicates
+- Continously listen for specified duration for new leaks
+- Export collected data
+- Advanced Scanning
+- Filtered / Targeted scanning
+- Validation and rotation
+- what else do you need tf??
 **Prerequisites**
 - Python 3.7+
 - GitHub account with `public_repo` PAT